Protection of Waters Program

 To determine the classification and standard of a given watercourse, contact the Department of Environmental Conservation regional office responsible for the area in which the watercourse is located (see page vi of this guide for addresses and phone numbers).

 Certain waters of the state are protected on the basis of their classification.
-Streams and small water bodies located in the course of a stream that are designated as C(T) or higher (i.e., C(TS), B, or A) are collectively referred to as "protected streams," and are subject to the stream protection provisions of the Protection of Waters regulations.
+Streams and small water bodies located in the course of a stream with a classification of AA, A, or B, or with a classification of C with a standard of (T) or (TS) are collectively referred to as "protected streams," and are subject to the stream protection provisions of the Protection of Waters regulations.